snowplow-archive/snowplow.github.com/_posts/2014-07-31-using-graph-databases-to-perform-pathing-analysis-initial-experimentation-with-neo4j.md

 </pre>

 You'll notice that lots of the journeys started on same page they finished on.
 That's because a lot of parts of journeys seem to consist of refreshes.
-In another post, we may look at how we can 'clean up' our graph to account for these, but for now, let's just exclude them from our search.
+In another post, we will look at how we can 'clean up' our graph to account for these, but for now, let's just exclude them from our search.
 We can do this by getting a list of event nodes in a path, and insisting that none of them point to the 'About' page.

 <pre>
 MATCH (about:Page {id:"snowplowanalytics.com/about/index.html"}),